1N-i/Pokedle/README.md

 ## 🚀 How to Run

-- **Clone the repository:**
+- **Install the requirements:**
-Use the command below to clone the project and enter its folder:
+Use the command below to install the requirements:

 ```bash
 pip install requests